-Spread filling evenly over cake to within 1 in. of edges.
+- Spread filling (if using curd too add buttercream first) evenly over cake to within 1" of edges.
 Roll up again starting from the same short side.

-Mix the powdered sugar with the lemon juice until you have a thick but pourable consistency, adding up to an additional tablespoon of lemon juice if needed.
+- Mix the powdered sugar, milk, lemon juice and lemon zest until you have a thick but pourable consistency, adding up to an additional tablespoon of lemon juice if needed.